artyomtkachenko/mycv/README.md

 </table>

 ### Summary
-I am a certified (**5/5 certificates**) AWS Professional with a solid IT background.
-Mainly focused on a Full Stack Cloud Automation, DevOps, CI/CD practises, Serverless, Microservicies and Immutable architectures, Ansible/Puppet, Ruby, Python, GoLang, Git workflow and Open Sourced solutions.
+I am a certified (**6/7 certificates**) AWS Professional with a solid IT background.
+My main skill is an ability to learn and understand new things, especially in new technology area, in a very quick way.
+I love to implement very simple, highly productive, secure and cost efficient solutions.

 ### Specialties
 - AWS